Ongoing Sustainability Efforts: Sight

 Upon their departure from our event, attendees were given relaxation art packets with a bilingual instruction page in English and Arabic.
 Children, teenagers and adults each had different packets with varying difficulties according to age group.

-Our next step is to showcase the collaborative artworks created during the event in different Orange County venues to educate non-Syrians about the country’s natural beauty and history in an effort to combat media stereotypes.
+We have been showcasing the collaborative artworks created during the event in different Orange County venues in order to educate non-Syrians about the country’s natural beauty and history in an effort to combat media stereotypes.

 Istanbul Project: 2016 | Sight